 If you can’t wake them up, stay with them until help arrives.
 If a person vomits in their sleep, you will need to turn them on their side and make sure they are still breathing.
 If they aspirate vomit, they could choke or even drown.
 Some assume that inducing vomiting will clear excess alcohol from their system, but this may worsen the situation.

 Even if they wake up, you still need to stay with them and be aware of other signs and symptoms.
 No matter what the situation, never leave them alone.
 If they become awake, try to sit them up and give them water if they are able to drink.
 While you are waiting for medical personnel to arrive, be sure to keep the person warm.

 If a person is not conscious or barely able to stay awake, there are a few things you can do to help them avoid choking.
-You can start by putting their arm above their head, bend their opposite knee, and roll them toward you.
+You can start by putting their arm above their head, bending their opposite knee, and rolling them toward you.
 Be sure that they are laying on their side, and preferably their left side.
 By putting them on their left side it will slow the progress of alcohol to the small intestine and also will allow air to surface from the right lung.
 Therefore, if a person has to throw up, they are more likely to do so safely by this method.

-Alcohol Poisoning: A Sign of a Deeper Issue
+Alcohol Poisoning: a Sign of a Deeper Issue

 Alcohol poisoning may be a sign that a person is struggling with alcohol abuse and alcoholism.
 It is important that once a person is out of immediate danger from the effects of alcohol poisoning they seek treatment immediately.
-Since the physical and psychological withdrawals from alcohol can be severe and life-threatening in of themselves, medical detoxification is needed to minimize those symptoms so they can transition to formal inpatient drug treatment.
+Since the physical and psychological withdrawals from alcohol can be severe and life-threatening in themselves, medical detoxification is needed to minimize those symptoms so they can transition to formal inpatient drug treatment.
 The dangers of alcohol poisoning are significant and real.
 By knowing the signs and symptoms, you can save somebody’s life and give them a second chance.